Avatar V AI Digital Twin Avatar Creator | HeyGen

 More accurate lip-sync

 Phoneme-level accuracy across every supported language.
-What you hear and what you see are in complete agreement at any speed, in over 175 languages and dialects.
+What you hear and what you see are perfectly aligned at any speed, in over 175 languages and dialects.

 Facial expression accuracy

-Natural brow movement, genuine eye contact, and micro-expressions that register as real.
-Trained on 10M+ data points, the details separate what feels believable from what seems uncanny.
+Natural brow movement, authentic eye contact, and micro-expressions that feel genuinely real.
+Trained on 10M+ data points, these finer details separate believable from uncanny.

 About the avatar model

-Avatar V introduces a fundamental shift in how avatar generation models handle identity.
-Where prior systems condition on a single reference frame, Avatar V operates over a full video context window, enabling the model to attend selectively to the most informative moments in your recording.
+Avatar V brings in a fundamental shift in how avatar generation models handle identity.
+While earlier systems relied on a single reference frame, Avatar V works across an entire video context window, allowing the model to focus selectively on the most informative moments in your recording.

-The selective attention mechanism extracts salient identity signals across frames, including lip geometry, facial silhouette structure, and expression transition patterns, while naturally suppressing frames where pose, lighting, or occlusion reduce signal quality.
-The result is a richer, temporally grounded identity embedding that persists across the full generation context.
+The selective attention mechanism extracts key identity signals across frames, including lip geometry, facial silhouette structure, and expression transition patterns, while naturally suppressing frames where pose, lighting, or occlusion reduce signal quality.
+The result is a richer, temporally grounded identity embedding that remains stable across the full generation context.

-This targeted cross-frame aggregation resolves identity drift, the progressive divergence between reference identity and generated output that limits character consistency in single-frame conditioning systems.
-Avatar V maintains a stable identity representation across scenes, camera angles, and long-form video durations without additional fine-tuning or reference input.
+This targeted cross-frame aggregation resolves identity drift — the gradual divergence between the reference identity and the generated output that restricts character consistency in single-frame conditioning systems.
+Avatar V maintains a stable identity representation across scenes, camera angles, and extended video durations, without any additional fine-tuning or extra reference input.

 Three stages of training

-The model first learns to copy facial appearance faithfully within the same scene, establishing a strong foundation for identity preservation before any cross-scene complexity is introduced.
+The model first learns to copy facial appearance accurately within the same scene, establishing a strong foundation for identity preservation before any cross-scene complexity is introduced.

-The model is then trained to bridge the domain gap between a reference video and a target scene with a different background, lighting, and pose distribution, enabling robust cross-scene adaptation.
+The model is then trained to bridge the domain gap between a reference video and a target scene with a different background, lighting, and pose distribution, enabling reliable adaptation across different scenes.

 In the final stage, task-specific reinforcement learning with human-centric reward signals maximises identity similarity, ensuring the generated avatar is as close to the real person as possible.

-Avatar IV produced recognisable output.
-Avatar V produces indistinguishable output.
-The difference is a new reference architecture that conditions on your full video rather than a single frame, extracting richer identity data and eliminating drift across scenes.
+Avatar IV produced clearly recognisable output.
+Avatar V produces output that is virtually indistinguishable from the original.
+The difference lies in a new reference architecture that uses your entire video instead of a single frame, extracting richer identity data and eliminating drift across scenes.

 No studio.
 No camera crew.
-No complicated set-up.
-Just you and a webcam.
+No complicated setup.
+Just you and your webcam.

 Open your laptop webcam and record a short clip of yourself speaking naturally.
 No special lighting or equipment is required.

-The model processes your video as a full context window, learning your appearance, expressions, gestures, and movement patterns.
+The model processes your video as a complete context window, learning your appearance, expressions, gestures, and movement patterns.

-Select any background: a professional studio, a branded office, an outdoor location, or a bespoke setting.
-Your identity travels with you.
+Select any background: a professional studio, a branded office, an outdoor location, or a custom setting.
+Your identity travels with you wherever you go.

 Create and share

-Enter your script and generate a video as long as you need.
-The quality does not deteriorate, and your character stays consistent throughout.
+Enter your script and generate a video of whatever length you need.
+The quality does not reduce, and your character remains consistent throughout.

 Every use case that needs you, at scale

-From a single onboarding video to a full library of localised content, Avatar V handles the volume.
+From a single onboarding video to a full library of localised content, Avatar V easily manages the volume.

 Training & onboarding

-Build a complete training library once.
-Update individual modules without re-recording.
-Your team get consistent, on-brand instruction every time.
+Build a complete training library once, then update individual modules without re-recording.
+Your team receives consistent, on-brand guidance every time.

 Sales enablement